-In Higshchool he excelled in Art classes but outside those school walls he lived to surf.
-By the time high school was over he had bought a 1963 Ford van for 500 bucks and split for the West coast.
-He landed in Encinitas where he made Swamis his local break.
-Everyday you could find bill carving the point with on his 5’6″ Plastic Fantastic twin fin.
-Surfing his way further north he made his way to his dream spot, San Clemente.
-Here he paid his dues.
-Paying his dues polishing, sanding, and selling boards, he took in everything he could about shaping boards.
-While painting, shaping and Riding for Rick James, BIll’s airbrushing skills caught the attention of OP.
-After airbrushing hundreds of boards for them, he was hired by south shore and then Hobie for his airbrushing and shaping abilities.
-Though he was working hard crafting the boards he still rode competitively, and had much success at the professional level riding for Hobie.
+Always creatively inclined, Bill excelled in his high school art classes, but once school let out, he lived to surf.
+After he graduated from high school, he bought a 1963 Ford van for 500 bucks and split for California.
+He landed in Encinitas and quickly became a regular at Swamis.
+Just about everyday you’d find Bill carving the point with on his 5’6″ favorite Plastic Fantastic twin fin.
+Surfing his way north up the coast, he eventually ended at his dream location, San Clemente.
+It was there he got his first job at a surfboard factory.
+He paid his dues polishing & sanding boards while learning everything he could about shaping.
+While painting, shaping and riding for Rick James, BIll’s airbrushing skills caught the attention of Ocean Pacific and he was hired to airbrush for them.
+After painting hundreds of boards for OP, he was hired by South Shore, and then Hobie for his unique airbrushing and shaping abilities.
+Though he was working hard crafting surfboards, he still surfed competitively and had great success at the Pro level surfing for Hobie.

-It was in the 80’s when Bill’s inventive mind, came up with what would be the cornerstone of his distinct shape of board.
-He wanted a longboard that would go faster and turn harder.
-So the beveled rail Hydro Hull was conceived, built, and to the day is still a world wide staple in longboard design.
+It was in the mid 80’s when Bill’s inventive mind, came up with the idea that would be the one of the greatest achievements of his distinct surfboard designs.
+He was after a longboard that would go faster and turn harder than what current longboard designs were capable of.
+The result of that search was the beveled rail Hydro Hull that had a distinctive single to double concave bottom and a 2+1 fin setup.
+To this day, the Hydro hull is still a proven design standard for the modern longboard.

-Bill is an artist, shaper, inventor and a surfer with no stopping in sight.
+Bill Stewart – An Artist, Shaper, Inventor and Surfer with no stopping in sight.